 Visit the website for your local newspaper for additional guidelines for writing op-ed pieces and letters to the editor as well as submission information.

 Below are some tips for working with broadcast media:

 - Prepare your own TV and radio spots about your PTA, if feasible.
 Many local high schools and colleges can help you with production.

 - Ask TV and radio station program directors to identify any upcoming interviews or “talk show” themes where PTA input or participation would be appropriate.

+- Cable TV offers opportunities for promoting local groups, programs, and services.
 Call your local cable company for more information on public access programming and how you can use it for your PTA.
 Many stations will give up to 30 minutes each month to community service groups.

 Sample Press Releases from National PTA’s media archive can be found in the Press Center